-Dr. Sora Friedman, Ph.D., is Professor of International and Global Education and Chair of SIT's MA in International Education programs.
-She has worked in international education and development for 37 years, focusing on the preparation of new professionals in the education field, management training, exchange program management, public diplomacy, and international policy advocacy.
-She joined SIT as an adjunct faculty member in 2002 and became full-time faculty in 2005.
-Sora earned her Ph.D. in Cultural Studies from George Mason University; M.A. in International Management from SIT; and B.A. in Political Science from the University of Maryland.
-Currently, Sora is responsible for teaching and advising in our MA and EdD programs.
-In addition to her work at SIT, publications include Careers in International Education: A Guide for New Professionals (coauthored), a chapter exploring gender parity at the senior leadership level in international education (in The Wiley Handbook of Gender Equity in Higher Education, Niemi, N. and M. Weaver-Hightower, eds., 2021), and the bimonthly column Practicing International Education, GlobalEd (available via LinkedIn).
-Sora has lived and worked in Latin America, Europe, and Asia, and is fluent in Spanish.
+Dr. Sora H. Friedman, Ph.D., Professor of International and Global Education (ret., adjunct).
+Prior to her retirement in Summer, 2025, Dr. Friedman worked in international education and development for 40 years, focusing on women's leadership, the preparation of new professionals in the education field, management training, exchange program management, public diplomacy, and international policy advocacy.
+She joined SIT as an adjunct faculty member in 2002, became full-time faculty in 2005, and chaired various master's programs from 2007 through 2025.
+Sora earned her Ph.D. in Cultural Studies from George Mason University; M.A. in International Management from SIT; and B.A. in Political Science from the University of Maryland College Park.
+In addition to her work at SIT, Sora is a regular presenter at professional conferences and a member of the Professional Development & Engagement Committee of the Association of International Education; recent publications include Careers in International Education: A Guide for New Professionals (co-authored) and a chapter exploring gender parity at the senior leadership level in international education (in The Wiley Handbook of Gender Equity in Higher Education, Niemi, N. and M. Weaver-Hightower, eds., 2021).
+Sora is also a life and career coach with Two Rivers Coaching.